TheUsefulLists/UsefulMods/README.md

 | Configuration Needed | Mod needs to be configured to act at its best. |

 ## Severity Level
-Severity Level is used alongside labels for a clearer understanding of the mod's danger.
+Severity Level is used alongside labels for a clearer understanding of how severe the issue is.

 | Level | Meaning |
 | :---: | :-----: |